Javacord/Website/docs/wiki/advanced-topics/playing-audio.md

 ## :ear: Playing music

 There are plenty of sources for audio (e.g., YouTube, local files, etc.).
-The current de facto standard library for music bots with Java is the [LavaPlayer](https://github.com/sedmelluq/lavaplayer) library.
+The current de facto standard library for extracting audio from these sources with Java is the [LavaPlayer](https://github.com/sedmelluq/lavaplayer) library.

 To use it with Javacord, you have to add it as a dependency to your project (e.g., with Gradle or Maven) and